ja51d/QT-Ground-Station-UDP-TCP-Camera-3DMODEL/README.md

 <img width="1680" height="1050" alt="Screenshot 2026-05-11 at 12 44 59 PM" src="https://github.com/user-attachments/assets/56d40fdb-041b-4bca-bb9c-ad0ae0294547" />

-Under the 3D Model, there is supposed to be a video feed but I did not have source this time, normally the connection is url https.
+Under the 3D Model, there is supposed to be a video feed but I did not have source this time.
+The connection is url https.